This guide on the cost of living in Athens Greece will help you get an idea of estimated monthly costs. Updated for 2024.

 And now, let’s have a look at entertainment costs.
 This includes going out to restaurants and tavernas, cafes, cinema, theatre, performances, nightlife etc.

 Overall, restaurant prices can vary a lot.
 You can expect to pay about 5-10 euro per person for street food like souvlaki, and 15-20 euro for a hearty taverna meal with wine, beer or raki.
-Ethnic or gourmet restaurants will be more expensive.
+Ethnic or gourmet restaurants will typically be more expensive.

 Obviously, the more upmarket you prefer your places to eat and drink, the more it will cost you!